Rehab Resources

 The biggest factors in recovery: severity of stroke, and amount of therapy

-I am frequently asked "How long will stroke recovery take?"
+I am frequently asked "Can can you recover from a stroke" and "How long will stroke recovery take?"
+The neuroscience shows the brain can heal after injury.
 The first thing to remember is that it's a marathon not a sprint.
 So it helps for the survivor (and everyone else) to be kind and supportive.
 Focus on the day to day effort they put into recovery.
 You likely won't see measurable improvement on even a weekly basis.
 It's hard to see how recovery happen because it's happening a tiny bit every day.

 Survivors need about 9 hours of intensive practice per week